Le Bourget

 Le Bourget (/fr/) is a commune in the northeastern suburbs of Paris, France.
 It is located 10.6 km from the center of Paris.

 The commune features Le Bourget Airport, which in turn hosts the Musée de l'Air et de l'Espace (Air and Space Museum).
 A very small part of Le Bourget Airport lies on the territory of the commune of Le Bourget, which nonetheless gave its name to the airport.
 Most of the airport lies on the territory of the communes of Dugny, Bonneuil-en-France, and Gonesse.
 The Bureau d'Enquêtes et d'Analyses pour la Sécurité de l'Aviation Civile is also headquartered on the airport grounds and in Le Bourget proper.

+Toponymy

+The name Le Bourget derives from a diminutive form of the French bourg, meaning 'market town', or the Latin burgellum, meaning 'little village'.

 Typology

 Le Bourget is an urban commune, as it is one of the dense or intermediate density communes, as defined by the Insee communal density grid.
 (Note: According to the zoning of rural and urban municipalities published in November 2020, in application of the new definition of rurality validated on November 14, 2020 by the Interministerial Committee for Rural Areas.)
 It belongs to the urban unit of Paris, an inter-departmental conurbation comprising 407 communes and 10,785,092 inhabitants in 2017, of which it is a suburban commune.

 The commune is also part of the functional area of Paris (Note: In October 2020, the concept of functional area replaced that of urban area in order to enable consistent comparisons with other European Union countries) where it is located in the main population and employment centre of the functional area.
 This area comprises 1,929 communes.